 - Picnic, play catch, read, paint, etc. – there are over 8 acres of shady and sunny spots to enjoy!

-- Digital Resources – find links to our Whitfield House virtual tour, scavenger hunts, museum collections website, coloring pages, jigsaw puzzles, and video conference backgrounds.
+- Digital Resources – find links to our Whitfield House virtual tour, scavenger hunts, museum collections, coloring pages, jigsaw puzzles, and video conference backgrounds.
 You can also find us on social media with photos, videos, and fascinating history stories.

 - Improved indoor experiences when we fully re-open

-- We’re thankful to be one of this year’s participants in the Collections Assessment for Preservation Program – a conservation study of all of the museum’s collections, buildings, and building systems.
+- We’re thankful to be a participant in the Collections Assessment for Preservation Program – a conservation study of all of the museum’s collections, buildings, and building systems.

-- We’re tackling some interior construction projects in both the Whitfield House and the Visitor Center, including fire code upgrades and new fire and security systems.
+- We’re tackling some interior construction projects in the Whitfield House, Visitor Center, and Education Building.

 The museum features:

-- Whitfield House — Take a self-guided tour through three floors filled with furnishings and artifacts, tour the introductory exhibit The Old Stone House detailing the house’s history, and test your observational skills with an educational scavenger hunt.
+- Whitfield House — Take a self-guided tour through three floors filled with furnishings and artifacts, tour the introductory exhibit The Old Stone House detailing the house’s history, and test your observational skills with a scavenger hunt.

 - Visitor Center: